Elelyso (Taliglucerase Alfa Rpc)

 Overdose Information

-Your doctor will supervise how much Elelyso you receive.
-If you think you have been given too much, tell your doctor or nurse immediately.
-For additional advice, contact the Poisons Information Centre at 13 11 26.
+If you suspect an overdose, contact your doctor or nurse immediately.
+For further advice, reach out to the Poisons Information Centre at 13 11 26.

 Frequently Asked Questions